robin4a4/jSimple/packages/dom-render/README.md

 run([MyFancyComponent, MySecondFancyComponent, MyThirdFancyComponent])
 ```

+If you plan to minify your code you'll have to set the esbuild option `keepNames` to true as the code needs the real function name to infer the component to be walked.

 ### Events

 you can use `$click`, `$mouseover`, `$mouseout`, `$change`, `$keydown` to add event listeners to your elements.